9 Ways To See The Athabasca Glacier: Tours & Free Options

 The limited edition tour of the Ice Explorer with smaller vehicles and a far more intimate experience.
 It supplies a lot more time on the glacier and goes further along the glacier’s surface.
 Due to the more capable vehicle and smaller group numbers, they can also drop visitors off onto a natural surface of the glacier.

 It feels far less commercial and crowded than the Ice Explorer Experience.
-However, it does not include the Columbia Icefield Skywalk and is nearly double the price of an already expensive experience.
+However, it does not include the Columbia Icefield Skywalk and is over double the price of an already expensive experience.

 Ice Walk

-For those with time and looking for an active experience we can’t recommend a guided Ice Walk enough.
-The hands on experience lets you safely explore moulins, meltwaters, the ancient glacier up close.
+For those with time and looking for an active experience, we can’t recommend a guided Ice Walk enough.
+The hands-on experience lets you safely explore moulins, meltwaters, and the ancient glacier up close.

 It’s the best way to spend around two hours on the glacier’s surface and learn more about these important natural features.
 An unforgettable experience and a great way to see the glacier on your own two feet